tstenvold/helot-conjure/README.md

-# pyserverless
+# Helot Conjure

-A simple standalone serverless implementation for offloading process intensive operations from embedded and mobile devices without having to maintain a proper server.
+A simple standalone SSL serverless implementation in Python for offloading process intensive operations from embedded and mobile devices without having to maintain a full server.

 The server accepts a JSON with a username, authentication code, and python code and will return the result.
 The Python code must have the desired data stored in a variable called `result`